larsvilhuber/ssb-demo/code/README.md

 ## Porting to confidential compute server

-The compute capsule (or just the code?) are exported (via capsule export, or via git clone) and modified to run on confidential data.
+The compute capsule are exported (via "Capsule -> Export"), or via git clone, and modified to run on confidential data.
 The goal is to have the minimal set of modifications necessary to run it (ideally, the environment does all such changes).
 Two key modifications are needed.

 ### Modifying the container base image

 First, the CodeOcean-specific Linux image used to execute the code (in the case of this capsule, `registry.codeocean.com/codeocean/stata:15.0-r3.4.2-ubuntu16.04`), needs to be replaced with an image that is security-vetted for execution within the secure environment housing the confidential data.
 In some simple cases, this may be the same image, but stored locally (redirecting registry.codeocean.com to a local server).
 In other cases, it might be an equivalent image, but independently built.
 Presumably, CodeOcean uses relatively standard container build scripts, which could be exported and re-implemented within the secure environment.

 ### Modifying the input data

 Second, the synthetic input data available in the public-facing environment needs to be replaced by confidential data, and certain parameters in the `config.do` modified (or dynamic code used in `config.do` that auto-detects the environment.
-The template code provided here suffices for that now.
+The template code provided here suffices for that.